protocaller/ProtoCaller/README.rst

 .. code-block:: bash

-    conda install -c essexlab protocaller -c michellab/label/dev -c rdkit -c openbabel -c conda-forge -c omnia -c acellera pip install fileupload pygtail pypdb
+    conda install -c michellab/label/dev -c rdkit -c conda-forge -c omnia -c bioconda -c essexlab protocaller

-The last line is needed for BioSimSpace functionality.
-You can ignore it if you already have BioSimSpace installed.
+ProtoCaller depends on BioSimSpace.
+If it is run on MacOS, there is a known issue with BioSimSpace which means that instead of python one has to run the sire_python interpreter instead.

 Getting Started